bomeara/cnc/README.md

 ## Generating files

 Like most CNC, uses g-code files (which have file extension .nc).
 Using http://easel.inventables.com has been good for generating these files.
-Exporting g-code requires a pro version, which is free four days a week (yay) but $20/month after that (we've gotten by with the free trials so far).
+Exporting g-code requires a pro version, which is free four days a month (yay) but $20/month after that (we've gotten by with the free trials so far).

 Some settings required to make it work for our machine: